WF-WellFish/WellFish-Machine-Learning/README.md

 The graph shows a stable decrease from around 0.80 to 0.238 at 36.2k steps.
 The total loss is a combination of all the measured loss components, and the decrease in total loss indicates an improvement in the model's performance.
 ![Screenshot 2024-06-20 210603](https://github.com/WF-WellFish/WellFish-Machine-Learning/assets/130066367/f5b064bc-22f8-4cc2-b245-32a18fdaaf48)

-#### Machine Learning Model Simulation for Detection of Fish Diseases
+#### Machine Learning Model Simulation for Fish Type Classification
 The simulation demonstrates the model correctly identifying a submitted fish disease as EUS, Fin_lesions, Eye_disease, Rotten_gills showcasing its ability to accurately identify fish disease from photographs.
 ![download](https://github.com/WF-WellFish/WellFish-Machine-Learning/assets/130066367/5416fc72-eb7c-4dc9-83b8-46a80072f68d)
 ![download](https://github.com/WF-WellFish/WellFish-Machine-Learning/assets/130066367/b6491afb-1c2b-460c-929a-cd555a8f7021)
 ![download](https://github.com/WF-WellFish/WellFish-Machine-Learning/assets/130066367/7d952ca0-6ea5-47f0-8c9d-f80df7cf0b2b)

 The model shows strong generalization capabilities and accurately detect fish disease.

 #### mAP Results for Fish Disease Detection Using SSD MobileNet V2 Model
 The following are the results of calculating the mean Average Precision (mAP) at various Intersection over Union (IoU) thresholds for detecting different types of fish diseases using the SSD MobileNet V2 model: